-No fees are assessed by the college for the following types of Prior Learning Assessment: Transfer credit from nationally recognized institutions, international coursework that has been officially evaluated by a foreign evaluator service (such as Educational Credential Evaluators), standardized college-level exams (such as CLEP, AP, IB, DSST, CIE), GED exams, Military Transcripts, ACE (American Council On Education) transcripts, credit received through ORGANIZATIONS AND companies that offer nationally recognized credit evaluated by ACE, NCCRS, etc. (Straighterline, NOCTI, Study.Com, etc.), industry recognized credentials, Skill Center and clock hour transcripts.
+No fees are assessed by the college for the following types of Prior Learning Assessment: Transfer credit from regionally or non-regionally accredited NATIONALLY RECOGNIZED institutions, INTERNATIONAL COURSEWORK THAT HAS BEEN OFFICIALLY EVALUATED BY A FOREIGN EVALUATOR SERVICE (SUCH AS EDUCATIONAL CREDENTIAL EVALUATORS), standardized college-level exams (such as CLEP, AP, IB, DSST, CIE), GED exams, Military Transcripts, ACE (American Council On Education) transcripts, credit received through ORGANIZATIONS AND companies that offer nationally recognized credit evaluated by ACE, NCCRS, etc. (Straighterline, NOCTI, Study.Com, etc.), INDUSTRY RECOGNIZED CREDENTIALS international coursework that has been officially evaluated by a Foreign Evaluator Service (such as Educational Credential Evaluators), and Skill Center and for clock hour transcripts.

-Departmental Challenge Exam and Credit By Evaluation \$40 administrative fee if awarded transfer credit
+Departmental Challenge Exam and Credit By Evaluation